MicroStrategy/embedding-sdk-docs/docs/add-functionality/add-nav.md

 #### Description

-Return the current page of the embedded dossier.
+Return the current page of the embedded dashboard.

 #### Example